Skip to content

 To create a new integration:

-1. Go to the Integrations page in the Opaque and click New Integration.
+1. Go to the Integrations page in the OPAQUE and click New Integration.

 Go to the Integrations page to create a new integration.